-Relying on a customer service database that has inaccurate customer information in it is one of the things that can most seriously harm the success of your call center.
+Relying on an inaccurate customer service database is one of the top things that can seriously harm the success of your call center.

 1. Inaccurate customer information means you have duplicate contacts in your database.